ObuliDharaniDharan2005/dark-pattern-analysis/README.md

 ## Credits
-Thanks to the work of Tech Dreamers team., we have a full dataset to develop classification models to detect dark patterns as well as their categories. from  students  of Dhirajlal Gandhi College Of technology ,Tamil Nadu
+Thanks to the work of Tech Dreamers team., we have a full dataset to develop classification models to detect dark patterns as well as their categories, from  students  of Dhirajlal Gandhi College Of technology ,Tamil Nadu